Matthew Swann (musician)

-Matthew Swann, performing under the name Astral Swans, is a Canadian singer-songwriter from Calgary, Alberta, signed to Dan Mangan's Madic Records, an imprint of Arts & Crafts Productions.
+Matthew Swann, performing under the name Astral Swans, is a Canadian singer-songwriter from Calgary, Alberta.
 His music style has been described as "introspective late 60s folk à la Nick Drake filtered through an avant-garde 90s lens."
-His 2015 album, All My Favorite Singers Are Willie Nelson, was described by VICE as "a stark, beautiful project [...] steeped in 60s psych-folk mythology and loner punk iconography."
-His latest album, Strange Prison, was released in May 2018.
+His 2015 debut album, All My Favorite Singers Are Willie Nelson, released on Dan Mangan's Madic Records, an imprint of Arts & Crafts Productions, was described by VICE as "a stark, beautiful project [...] steeped in 60s psych-folk mythology and loner punk iconography."
+His second album, Strange Prison, was released in May 2018 on Saved By Vinyl and Tiny Room Records.
+In 2021, Swann released a self-titled third album featuring Julie Doiron, also on Saved By Vinyl and Tiny Room Records.
+He has since released split EPs with Chad VanGaalen in 2023 and with Julie Doiron in 2024.
 Previously Matthew Swann was a member of Hot Little Rocket and Extra Happy Ghost!!!